webmcu-ai/webmcu-vision-web/portable/README.md

 # Note: only the full merged flash works locally the fast flash seems to have a compression issue

+## Hold on.
+This may have corrupted it.
+Probably best to use the arduino IDE locally with the firmware.ino

 for the esp tool I changed at the very bottom of the code, to switch it from a module